-Calla Blanche builds each of its five collections around a different silhouette philosophy, making it one of the most versatile bridal labels we carry at White Rose Bridal in Newark.
+Calla Blanche builds its gowns around a clear silhouette philosophy, making it one of the most versatile bridal labels we carry at White Rose Bridal in Newark.
 The brand's ball gowns are structured and sweeping, their fit-and-flare styles emphasize natural curves, their A-line gowns balance proportion across most body types, and their mermaid silhouettes are among the most dramatic in the mid-luxury bridal market.
-Understanding which collection leads with which silhouette helps you walk into your appointment with a direction already in mind.
+We carry two Calla Blanche collections in store — Main and Blanc — and between them you will find every silhouette the brand makes.
+Understanding which silhouette works for your body helps you walk into your appointment with a direction already in mind.

 Most brides arrive at their first fitting knowing the dress they do not want more clearly than the dress they do.
 They have scrolled through hundreds of photos, saved dozens, and still feel uncertain.
 That uncertainty usually dissolves the moment they understand silhouette.
 Once you know your shape, your Calla Blanche appointment becomes a process of refinement rather than guesswork.